stinkyBootsLLC/PythonProjects/xml_to_CSV/readme.md

 # STIG Checklist Value Extractor

-> Purpose: To extract certain attribute values from the [STIG VIEWER](https://public.cyber.mil/stigs/srg-stig-tools/) .ckl file for creating reports.
+> Purpose: To extract certain tag values from the [STIG VIEWER](https://public.cyber.mil/stigs/srg-stig-tools/) .ckl file for creating reports.
 I wanted to extract specific values from the STIG Viewer application checklist (.ckl) file, to use for creating reports.